 In the mid-latitudes, these gyres include the North and South Pacific Subtropical Gyres, where the Great Pacific Garbage Patch can be found.

-The “garbage patch” is a zone with high concentrations of plastic waste that continuously circulates near the ocean surface.
+The “garbage patch” is a zone with high concentrations of plastic waste continuously circulating near the ocean surface.
 This has warranted extensive media coverage and publicity compared to the other gyres.

-The other gyres are the North and South Atlantic Subtropical Gyres and the Indian Ocean Subtropical Gyre.
+The other gyres are the North and South Atlantic Subtropical Gyres and the Indian Ocean Subtropical Gyres.

-The Great Pacific Garbage Patch exists because much of the plastic is not biodegradable and takes hundreds of years to break down.
-However, they do not disappear, the plastic breaks down into smaller pieces, which are still very much present.
+The Great Pacific Garbage Patch exists because much plastic is not biodegradable and takes hundreds of years to break down.
+However, they do not disappear, and the plastic breaks down into smaller pieces, which are still very much present.